niculaionut/xsetstatus/README.md

 ### Building:

-Afther cloning the repo, go in its root directory and run:
+Clone the repo, go in its root directory and run:

 ```bash
 make xsetstatus